milnak/vpx_launcher/README.md

  Super simple launcher, designed primarily for my needs.
 Might add stuff (machine preview) later.

- "tables.csv" contains the metadata for tables.
+ "vpx_launcher.csv" contains the metadata for tables, but is optional.
+Filenames are parsed to try to determine name, manufacturer and year.